 Hemelvaartsdag (Ascension Day) [2019: 30th May, 2020: 21st May]: Ascension Day is a public holiday in the Netherlands.
 Schools, government offices and private companies are closed.
 Public transport runs on a holiday schedule.

 Pinksterdag 1e/2e (Pentecost Sunday/Monday) [2019: 9th-10th June, 2020: 31st May-1st June]: Whit Sunday/Whit Monday (also known as Pentecost Sunday/Pentecost Monday) are public holidays in the Netherlands.
 Schools, government offices and private companies are all closed on the Monday.
-Public transport runs on a holiday schedule both days.
+Public transport runs on an abbreviated holiday schedule both days.

 And other notable days celebrated at the city, regional or national level…